gardensgreen/gardensgreen/README.md

 # Daniel Tillero | Fullstack Software Engineer

-I have a desire for solving business problems. using logic and data driven approaches combined with creativity to build innovative products.
+I like to solve business problems by leveraging logic and data driven approaches combined with creativity to build innovative products.
 I’m a passionate learner and strive to connect with people who can teach me a thing or two.

 👨‍🎓 FIU Computer Science & IT